Abrar-Abir/Abrar-Abir.github.io/_pages/about.md

 In Spring 2025, I completed a course in prompt engineering and have since been exploring generative AI technologies — from research prototypes to practical industry use cases.

-My intellectual curiosity include: bio-inspired ML architectures, AI for formal verification & mechanistic interpretability for LLMs.
+My intellectual curiosity includes: bio-inspired ML architectures, AI for formal verification & mechanistic interpretability for LLMs.

 Outside of tech, I enjoy experimenting with typography.